nwins372/National-Park-Passport/README.md

 ![screenshot of project home page](home_screenshot1.png)
 ![screenshot of park detail page](park_detail.png)
 ## Description
-A web application designed to help users learn more about the 63 official US National Parks.
+This project is designed to help users learn more about the 63 official US National Parks.
+The frontend was coded using React.js and TailwindCSS.
 The National Park Service API was used to retrieve detailed park data.
-Also features an interactive map for exploration & dynamic park detail pages.
+The coordinate data was parsed be rendered to an interactive map using Leaflet.
+React Router was used to generate detailed pages specific to each park

 ## Technologies Used

 * React.js
-* Leaflet.js
+* Leaflet.js + React-Leaflet
 * National Park Service (NPS) API
 * TailwindCSS